Revised February 3, 2019

 - “Uppada vayattena anicca”, or “anicca because everything that arises in this world cannot be maintained the way we like”

-- This was described in detail in the Agganna sutta, but please do not bother to look it up on the internet, because ALL existing translations are embarrassingly erroneous.
-In order to discuss the Agganna sutta, we need more background material.
+- This was described in detail in the Aggañña sutta, but please do not bother to look it up on the internet, because ALL existing translations are embarrassingly erroneous.
+I have discussed it briefly in, “Buddhism and Evolution – Aggañña Sutta (DN 27)“.

 - Thus all we experience are sankata.
 Anything that experience lasts only momentarily; then it goes to “the past” and gets incorporated into pancakkhandha.
 Thus anything included in pancakkhandha is born as a sankata.